KQM-git/TCL/characters/geo/ningguang.md

 * Ningguang has two different animations when doing her Charged Attack.
 Her Charged Attack initiated with her right hand has higher frames.
   * This can be mitigated by holding a direction key while using Normal Attacks, releasing it when you Charged Attack, and inputting it again after casting the Charged Attack.
 * Additional resources for her animation cancels can be found in the [Ningguang Mains discord](https://discord.gg/ENcBMd86nD).
+* Star Jades are considered Charged Attacks and benefit from Charged Attack Bonuses.

 **Plunge**
  Gathering the might of Geo, Ningguang plunges towards the ground from mid-air, damaging all opponents in her path.
 Deals AoE Geo DMG upon impact with the ground.